• Disease Overview

 Signs & Symptoms

-Nevertheless, life expectancy seems to be longer than initially observed and in adolescence/adulthood life-threatening cardiovascular events seem to be rare; in adulthood complications commonly observed are chronic systemic and pulmonary hypertension, heart conduction defects, aortic root dilatation, stroke, and intracranial aneurysms.
+Life expectancy seems to be longer than initially observed and in adolescence/adulthood life-threatening cardiovascular events seem to be rare; in adulthood complications commonly observed are chronic systemic and pulmonary hypertension, heart conduction defects, aortic root dilatation, stroke and intracranial aneurysms.
 The first few months/years of life appear to be the most critical for possible life-threatening events, particularly complications related to stenosis of the pulmonary arteries (PAS) such as acute respiratory symptoms.

-The skin of individuals with ATS may be soft, velvety/silky, and easily stretched (hyperextensible or hyperelastic) to a variable extent.
+The skin of individuals with ATS may be soft, velvety/silky and easily stretched (hyperextensible or hyperelastic) to a variable extent.
+Cutis laxa can be present.
 Abnormal scarring due to diminished wound healing can occur with atrophic scars.
-Skeletal malformations may occur including abnormally long, thin and curved fingers and toes (arachnodactyly), joints that are permanently fixed in a flexed or straightened position (joint contractures especially of knees and elbows), loose (lax) joints, a sunken chest or a chest that protrudes outward, abnormal sideways curvature of the spine (scoliosis), and indentation or protrusion of the chest wall (pectus excavatum/carinatum)
+Skeletal malformations may occur including abnormally long, thin and curved fingers and toes (arachnodactyly), joints that are permanently fixed in a flexed or straightened position (joint contractures especially of knees and elbows), loose (lax) joints, a sunken chest or a chest that protrudes outward, abnormal sideways curvature of the spine (scoliosis) and indentation or protrusion of the chest wall (pectus excavatum/carinatum).

 • < Previous section